Implex1v/go-todo-app/api-server/README.md

 See [docker-compose file](../docker-compose.yml) for more information.

 ## go
+Go 1.18 is required.

-Run `go mod install` to install go dependencies.
+Run `go mod download` to install go dependencies.

 ## Docker